+Additional information may be provided in future revisions of this Recommendation.

+NOTE 1 – Further study is necessary for other systems wherever applicable.

 6 Test tolerance

 In this Annex, the test tolerances (as defined in Recommendation ITU-R M.1545) corresponding to various specifications are 0 dB unless stated otherwise in the corresponding section.